-Tonsai in Klong Prao Beach is generally thought to be one of the island’s top restaurants and with friends over from Germany, who fancied a change from our penchant for shacks, wobbly bamboo chairs, som tam and cheap eats, we recently gave it a repeat visit.
-It’s located up on the freshly widened road by the entrance to Centara Tropicana Resort in the main strip of Klong Prao that runs from the temple, 7/11 and tourist police office right up to the bend by Noren Resort.
+Tonsai in Klong Prao Beach is generally thought to be one of the island’s top restaurants.
+It’s located up by the entrance to Centara Tropicana Resort in the main strip of Klong Prao that runs from the temple, 7/11 and tourist police office.

-The restaurant only opens in the evenings and we turned up fairly late for Koh Chang (after 9.00pm), but it was still busy with diners in both of the two seating areas.
-It’s a roofed but al fresco affair, pieces of art are hung around and about, there’s even a small gallery on one side and with the tablecloths, starched napkins, bamboo mats, low lighting and laid-back music, it projects a nice Koh Chang relaxed sophistication.
+The restaurant only opens in the evenings and we turned up fairly late for Koh Chang (after 21.00), but it was still busy with diners in both of the two seating areas.
+It’s a roofed but al fresco affair, with pieces of art hung around and about and even a small gallery on one side.
+With the tablecloths, starched napkins, bamboo mats, low lighting and laid-back music, it all projects a nice Koh Chang relaxed sophistication.

 The menu is extensive, with starters, mains, desserts, salads and lots of vegetarian options.
 For starters, we decided to share two classics, pomelo salad with prawns and chicken in pandanus leaf.

 Chicken in panadanus leaf is another well known appetizer.
 The pandanus leaf grows easily in Thailand, it just needs a good water source and in this dish, you use the leaf to wrap little pieces of chicken, marinated in coriander root and soy.
-These parcels are then steamed and deep fried before serving them with a spicy dipping sauce (nam prik) and the pandanus leaf imparts a wonderful smoky taste and aroma.
+You then steam these parcels, then deep fry them and serve with a spicy dipping sauce (nam prik).
+The pandanus leaf imparts a wonderful smoky taste and aroma.
 Tonsai presented it beautifully.

-Red curry with duck is not so well known though it should as it features a delicious combination of roasted duck and pineapple in a coconut red curry sauce.
-Despite sounding a bit like a blast from the 70’s, if prepared properly, the fattiness of the duck is offset by the sweetness of the fruit, with a hot kick running behind it all from the curry paste.
+Red curry with duck, a delicious combination of roasted duck and pineapple in a coconut red curry sauce, is not as well known as Massaman .
+Yes, it does sound a bit like a blast from the 70’s, but if prepared properly, the fattiness of the duck offsets the sweetness of the fruit, with a hot kick running behind it all from the curry paste.
 Tonsai’s version was good, but maybe the paste could have been somewhat bolder, which would have given the curry more fire.

-The vegetarian option was tofu fried with holy basil, where the tofu was replacing minced pork in what is another classic day to day Thai staple, normally cooked with yard long green beans and chillies.
-Indeed, this was what we were expecting, but it came more as a tofu stir fry with vegetables and a little bit of basil, so for us, it was a disappointment.
+We chose tofu fried with holy basil as out vegetarian option.
+Here, the tofu replaces minced pork in what is another classic day to day Thai staple, normally cooked with yard long green beans and chillies.
+Indeed, this was what we were expecting, so when it came more as a tofu stir fry with vegetables and a little bit of basil, we were a touch disappointed.

 The seafood noodles, always made with the wide rice variety, is a simple dish but it was perfectly executed.
 We also shouldn’t forget the presentation of the rice, shaped on the plate in sweet little conical banana leafs, another fun touch.

-For drinks, we went for some cocktails, a pink lady and a mojito, both looked good and importantly, packed a punch and for the non drinkers, it was refreshing to see a menu offering a pot of green tea, a terrific drink with spicy food.
+For drinks, we went for some cocktails, a pink lady and a mojito, both looked good and importantly, packed a punch.
+Fo the non drinkers, it was refreshing to see a menu offering a pot of green tea, a terrific drink with spicy food.

-Price: Around 1000bt for 4 including two cocktails
+Price: Around 1,200bt for 4 including two cocktails

 Menu Tips and Terms